-Hospitals that have not completed a MCR period will calculate their inpatient days by summing the daily midnight census during the hospital's period of eligibility.
+Hospitals that have not completed a MCR period will calculate their inpatient days during the hospital's period of eligibility using the following methodology:

-Then the hospital divides that sum by the number of days in that period, resulting in the average midnight census.
-The hospital should then multiply the average midnight census with the number of days that the hospital is eligible for the CHGME Payment Program during the FY in which payments are to be made.
+- 1. Sum the daily midnight census during the hospital's period of eligibility. - 2.
+Divide that sum by the number of days in that period, resulting in the average midnight census. - 3.
+Multiply the average midnight census with the number of days that the hospital is eligible for the CHGME Payment Program during the FY in which payments are to be made.